You are here

 Reasons to consider teaching online:

-- Provides access to non-traditional students
+- Provide access to non-traditional students

-- Opportunity to learn online pedagogy
+- Learn online pedagogy

-- Can improve pedagogy in onsite (face-to-face) courses
+- Improve pedagogy in on-site (face-to-face) courses

 - Learn new, or update current, technology skills

 - Conduct educational research regarding teaching and learning

 - Affords convenience, yet remains challenging and rewarding

 If you are interested in teaching online, the campus offers an online learning seminar every semester.
 The eight-week PTOL course takes you systematically through the design and development phases of creating an online course.
 Click here to Register for the next available seminar.
 In addition, go to SUNY News to find other upcoming training opportunities or go to Resources to access online videos, tools, and free web-resources.
 For faculty preparing to use Moodle, go to Copyright and Moodle for information.